memento-box/memento-box/README.md

    `SERVER_SESSION_SECRET=X5hooooSAMPLEAPIKEYoooodN6v`

-   If you add a `.env` file and secret or create a secret with less than eight characters, you will get a warning when you try to use the application.
+   If you don't add a `.env` file and secret or create a secret with less than eight characters, you will get a warning when you try to use the application.
 1. Open in your editor of choice and run an `npm install`
 1. Run `npm run server` in your terminal
 1. Run `npm run client` in your terminal